SPDF: Sparse Pre-training and Dense Fine-tuning for Large Language Models: Experimental Setup and Results

 \section{Experimental Setup and Results}

 First, we provide details on our pre-training settings for GPT-2 Small (125M) and GPT-3 XL (1.3B), as well as our setups for the downstream fine-tuning tasks.
 Then, we compare sparse pre-training and sparse fine-tuning against sparse pre-training and dense fine-tuning to highlight the benefits of fine-tuning in a dense manner.
 Next, we validate our hypotheses (refer to Section~\ref{sec:hypotheses}) by evaluating SPDF across several tasks in natural language generation and text summarization.
+Following this, we compare the parameter subspaces between the pre-trained and fine-tuned models.
 Last, we present the advantages in training efficiency w.r.t total training FLOPs when using SPDF versus standard dense pre-training and dense fine-tuning.

+All GPT models are pre-trained and fine-tuned using the Cerebras CS-2, taking advantage of its ability to accelerate training with unstructured sparsity.
+At present, the specialized kernels of Cerebras CS-2 are designed to facilitate training with static unstructured sparsity.
+Consequently, the results presented in this section do not include the utilization of dynamic sparse training methods (e.g., SET~\citep{mocanu2018}, RigL~\citep{evci2020rigl}, etc).
+In Appendix C, we emphasize the possible advantages achieved through unstructured weight sparsity on the Cerebras CS-2.
+We provide measured speedup results compared to theoretical speedup across different sparsity levels for a GPT-3 layer's 12k~$\times$ 12k matrix multiplication (MatMul)~\citep{lie_2022}.

 \paragraph{Flop Optimal Pre-training via Chinchilla Scaling Law} It was previously conventional in the literature to train all large language models (e.g., GPT-3~\citep{brown2020gpt3}, Gopher~\citep{rae2021gopher}, Jurassic~\citep{J1WhitePaper}, etc.) on approximately 300B tokens of data.
-More recently, Chinchilla~\citep{hoffmann2022an} demonstrated that parameters and data should be scaled equally as compute budget increases, which leads to significant gains in FLOP efficiency.
-In our pre-training setup, we follow the Chinchilla scaling law which suggests that we need approximately 20 tokens per parameter.
-Thus, for GPT-2 Small, a model which has 125M parameters would need to be pre-trained on 2.5B tokens.
-Then, for GPT-3 XL, a model which has 1.3B parameters, would need to be pre-trained on 26B tokens.
+More recently, Chinchilla~\citep{hoffmann2022an} shows how parameters and data should be scaled equally as compute budget increases, which leads to significant gains in FLOP efficiency.
+In our pre-training setup, we follow Chinchilla's scaling law which suggests that we need approximately 20 tokens per parameter.
+Thus, for GPT-2 Small, a model with 125M parameters needs to be pre-trained on 2.5B tokens.
+Then, for GPT-3 XL, a model which has 1.3B parameters, needs to be pre-trained on 26B tokens.
 Unless stated otherwise, we pre-train our sparse GPT models from scratch on the Pile dataset~\citep{gao2020pile} across sparsity levels $S \in \{50\%, 75\%\}$.